eeveebank/sre-technical-pairing-interview/README.md

 - Check you can reach the observability addons using Istioctl - `istioctl dash kiali` OR `istioctl dash grafana` OR `istioctl dash prometheus` OR `istioctl dash jaeger`
 - Tunnel to the Istio ingress - `minikube tunnel`
 - Check you get a `HTTP/1.1 404 Not Found` from `istio-envoy` - `curl localhost:80 -vvv`

+## Troubleshooting

+To save time during the interview, please complete the above steps.
+If you have any issues, you can get in touch via your recruiter/hiring manager, or troubleshoot yourself.

+For example, if you are having issues with minikube tunnel, you can troubleshoot using the minikube [docs](https://minikube.sigs.k8s.io/docs/handbook/troubleshooting/).